emapco/ToDoList/README.md

             * populate UI with task info
             * delete task functionality
             * navigation buttons and functionality to navigate through pages of tasks
+            * popup message boxes

     planned updates:
-            * popup windows for adding new task confirmation and invalid date error
+            * UI elements for current page of results displayed and total number of tasks query returned